Demonstration Informed Specification Search: Introduction

 \section{Introduction}

-Expert demonstrations provide an accessible and expressive means to informally specify a task, particularly in the context of human-robot interaction.
+Expert demonstrations provide an accessible and expressive means to informally specify a task, particularly in the context of human-robot interaction~\cite{abbeel2004apprenticeship,DBLP:conf/icml/NgR00,ziebart2008maximum}.
 In this work, we study the problem of inferring, from demonstrations, tasks represented by formal \emph{task specifications}, e.g., automata and temporal logic.
-The study of task specifications is motivated by their ability to (i) encode historical dependencies; (ii) incrementally refine the task via composition, and (iii) be semantically robust to changes in the workspace.
-However, learning such symbolic specifications is difficult, due to the often combinatorially large search space and lack of gradient-based feedback that can be leveraged.
-Prior works in this space have used methods ranging from enumeration~\cite{vazquez2017logical} to mutation-based sampling~\cite{kasenberg2017interpretable}.
-In order to more efficiently search for explanatory task specifications, this work introduces a family of approximate algorithms, called \emph{Demonstration Informed Specification Search} (DISS), that systematically reduces the problem of learning from demonstrations into a series of specification identification problems, e.g., finding a DFA that is consistent with a set of example strings~\cite{DBLP:conf/icgi/HeuleV10}, a problem more generally referred to as Grammatical Inference~\cite{de2010grammatical}.
+The study of task specifications is motivated by their ability to (i) encode historical dependencies, (ii) incrementally refine the task via composition, and (iii) be semantically robust to changes in the workspace.
+We ground and motivate this problem with an example.